pwittchen/ReactiveBus/README.md

 # ReactiveBus
-🚍 Reactive Event Bus for JVM & Android applications built with RxJava 2
+🚍 Simple Reactive Event Bus for JVM & Android applications built with RxJava 2

 This project is compatible with Java 1.7+.